-We have relied upon and expect to continue to rely upon third parties for the conduct of certain research and preclinical development activities and for the execution of our clinical trials.
-We control only certain aspects of the activities of these third parties.
-We are responsible for complying, and we are responsible for ensuring that our third-party service providers comply, with good clinical practices, or GCP, which are regulations and guidelines enforced by the FDA, as well as comparable foreign regulations and guidelines, for all of our product candidates in clinical development.
-Regulatory authorities enforce these regulators through periodic inspections of trial sponsors, principal investigators and trial sites.
-We cannot assure that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP requirements.
+We have relied upon and expect to continue to rely upon third parties, including clinical research organizations, or CROs, for the conduct of certain research and preclinical development activities, and for the conduct, management, and supervision of our clinical trials.
+We control only certain aspects of the activities of these third parties through contractual agreements, and will have limited influence over their actual performance.
+Our reliance on third parties and CROs does not relieve us of our responsibilities to ensure that our clinical studies are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards.

+We are responsible for complying, and we are responsible for ensuring that our third-party service providers and CROs comply, with applicable good clinical practices, or GCP, for conducting activities for all of our product candidates in clinical development, including conducting our clinical trials, and recording and reporting data from these trials.
+Regulatory authorities enforce these regulations through periodic inspections of trial sponsors, principal investigators and trial sites.
+We cannot assure that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with applicable GCP requirements.
 In addition, our registrational clinical trials must be conducted with product produced under applicable regulatory requirements.

-If these third parties do not successfully carry out their contractual duties or obligations, meet expected deadlines or successfully complete activities as planned, or if the quality or accuracy of the research, preclinical development activities or clinical data they obtain is compromised due to the failure to adhere to our protocols, regulatory requirements or for other reasons, our research, preclinical development activities and clinical trials, and the development of our product candidates, may be extended, delayed or terminated and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
-Further, if our agreements with third parties are terminated for any reason, the development of our product candidates may be delayed or impaired, and we may be unable to advance our product candidates.
+If these third parties and CROs do not successfully carry out their contractual duties or obligations, meet expected deadlines or successfully complete activities as planned, or if the quality or accuracy of the research, preclinical development activities or clinical data they obtain is compromised due to the failure to adhere to our protocols, regulatory requirements or for other reasons, our research, preclinical development activities and clinical trials, and the development of our product candidates, may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
+Further, if our agreements with third parties or CROs are terminated for any reason, the development of our product candidates may be delayed or impaired, and we may be unable to advance our product candidates.
 As a result, our results of operations and the commercial prospects for our product candidates would be harmed, our costs could increase and our ability to generate revenues could be delayed.